Get

 Exercise Needs

-Because they’re so full of energy, a Spring Spaniel will need at least 2 hours of exercise every day to stay fit, happy, and healthy.
+Since they’re so full of energy, a Spring Spaniel will need at least 2 hours of exercise every day to stay fit, happy, and healthy.
 Two long walks and frequent visits to your local dog park are excellent daily activities.
-Swimming is also a great way to give your pet the exercise it needs, and most Springer Spaniels will be thrilled to swim in a lake, stream, or ocean.
+Swimming is also a great way to give your pet the exercise that they need, and most Springer Spaniels will be thrilled to swim in a lake, stream, or ocean.

 Suitable For:

 When socialized well, the Springer Spaniel will make a wonderful pet for families large and small.
-These dogs will thrive with a more energetic and active owner who can give them several hours a day of attention, activity, and mental stimulation.
-Because of their boundless energy, keeping a Springer Spaniel in an apartment is not recommended.
+These dogs will thrive with energetic and active owners who can give them several hours a day of attention, activity, and mental stimulation.
+Due to their boundless energy, keeping this breed in an apartment is not recommended.
 However, it should be possible if a large green space is available nearby.
-One last note is that if you spend a lot of time away from home, a Springer Spaniel might not be a good choice since they like to be near their humans all the time.
+One last note is that if you spend a lot of time away from home, a Springer Spaniel might not be a good choice because they like to be near their humans all the time.

 Pros